TimBurg/MA_thesis_markdown/source/07_theory.md

 &- 2 \int_\Omega \omega \rho_0 g u dx + \eta \int_\Omega \omega \ dx + \mu \omega - \lambda \omega
 \end{split}
 \end{equation}
+Where, as before, $u$ solves the mechanical system \ref{eq:equi_variational}.
+This defines the principal iterative scheme for a descent.

 #### Primal-dual active set strategy
 So far we have left out the complementarity conditions in the calculation of the descent direction.
 For this, a primal dual active set strategy (PDAS) is used.
 PDAS maintains a set of active constraints for every point.
-A constraint is inactive if the corresponding lagrange multiplier is zero and active if $\varphi$ takes on the corresponding bound.
+A constraint is inactive if the corresponding lagrange multiplier is zero and active if $\varphi$ takes on the corresponding bound -
-One of which has to hold due to the equations \ref{eq:complementary1} and \ref{eq:complementary1}.
+One of which has to hold due to the equations \ref{eq:complementary1} and \ref{eq:complementary2}.

 Consequently the gradient descent step is calculated with $\varphi$ taking on a fixed value on the active set and being unbounded (lagrange multiplier =0) on the inactive set.
 Afterwards the

 ### Isosurface extraction
+After a calculation has converged, a 0.5 isofurface is used that represents the surface of the part.

 Since the Finite-Element-Mesh is providing a 3D-tesselation of the domain, which in this case consists of tetrahedra, the generation of an isosurface is handled as in the marching-tetrahedra algorithm.
 Tetrahedra, as opposed to cubes, can only have 3 distinct cases of edge intersections that differ in terms of their makeup of triangular faces.
 No intersections, intersection at 3 edges(1 triangle) and intersection at 4 edges (2 triangles).
 See figure \ref{fig:isocuttetraeder} for an illustration.

 For the edge intersections, a linear interpolation of the values between two vertices is used.
 The intersections are then found via simple line intersections comparable to the section of the x-axis for a line.
 If 3 intersections are found one triangle is generated with the vertices of the intersections and if 4 intersections are found 2 triangles are generated.
-Susequently the ordering of the vertices is checked so that looking from the outside, the vertices are ordered counterclockwise in accordance with the stl-specification.
-For this, the function values at the tetrahedra-nodes are considered to find a point that is inside (has a value greater than 0)
+Susequently the ordering of the vertices is checked so that looking from the outside, the vertices are ordered counterclockwise in accordance with the stl-specification^[stl is one of the primary file formats for triangular meshes].
+For this, the function values at the tetrahedra-nodes are considered to find a point that is inside (has a value greater than 0).
 This is especially important since the orientation is used in the remeshing procedure and can only be correctly determined at this step.

 ![In the case of a 3D-Tetrahedra tesselation only 3 distinct cases can appear a)intersection